networknt/light-doc/content/en/getting-started/_index.md

 ### Getting Started

-The easiest way to start your RESTful API project is from Swagger 2.0 specification or OpenAPI 3.0 specification and here is a video to show you how to generate a project from Swagger spec.
+The easiest way to start your RESTful API project is by starting with the Swagger 2.0 specification or OpenAPI 3.0 specification.
+Here is a video to show you how to generate a project from Swagger spec.

 [light-4j-getting-started](https://youtu.be/xSJhF1LcE0Q)